Syndicalism: World War I

 USI's pro-war wing had the support of less than a third of the organization's members and it was forced out in September 1914.
-Its anarchist wing, led by Armando Borghi, was firmly opposed to the war, deeming it incompatible with workers' internationalism and predicting that it would only serve elites and governments.
-Its opposition was met with government repression and Borghi and others were interned by the end of the war.
-The anti-war faction in the CGT, on the other hand, was a small minority.
+Its anarchist wing, led by Borghi, was firmly opposed to the war, deeming it incompatible with workers' internationalism and predicting that it would only serve elites and governments.
+Its opposition was met with government repression, and Borghi and others were interned by the end of the war.
+Instead, the anti-war faction in the CGT was a small minority.
 It was led by the likes of Pierre Monatte and Alphonse Merrheim.
 They would link up with anti-war socialists from around Europe at the 1915 Zimmerwald conference.
 They faced considerable difficulties putting up meaningful resistance against the war.
-The government called up militants to the Army, including Monatte.
-He considered refusing the order and being summarily executed, but decided this would be futile.
+The government called up militants to the Army, including Monatte, who considered refusing the order and being summarily executed; he decided this would be futile.
 Syndicalist organizations in other countries nearly unanimously opposed the war.
-"Let Germany win, let France win, it is all the same to the workers," José Negre of the CNT in neutral Spain declared.
+In neutral Spain, José Negre of the CNT declared: "Let Germany win, let France win, it is all the same to the workers."
 The CNT insisted that syndicalists could support neither side in an imperialist conflict.

 A wave of pro-British sentiment swept Ireland during the war, although the ITGWU and the rest of the Irish labor movement opposed it, and half of the ITGWU's membership enlisted in the British military.
 The ITGWU had also been significantly weakened in 1913 in the Dublin Lockout.
-After Jim Larkin left Ireland in 1914, James Connolly took over leadership of the union.
+After Larkin left Ireland in 1914, James Connolly took over leadership of the union.
 Because of the organization's weakness, Connolly allied it along with its paramilitary force, the Irish Citizen Army, with the Irish Republican Brotherhood.
 Together, they instigated the Easter Rising, seeking to weaken the British Empire and hoping that the insurrection would spread throughout Europe.
 The uprising was quickly quelled by the British army and Connolly was executed.
-In Germany, the small FVdG opposed the socialists' Burgfrieden and Germany's involvement in the war, challenging the claim that the country was waging a defensive war.
+In Germany, the small Free Association of German Trade Unions (FVdG) opposed the socialists' Burgfrieden and Germany's involvement in the war, challenging the claim that the country was waging a defensive war.
 Its journals were suppressed and a number of its members were arrested.
 The United States did not enter the war until the spring of 1917.
-The start of the war had induced an economic boom in the US, tightening the labor market and thereby strengthening workers' bargaining position.
+The start of the war had induced an economic boom in the United States, tightening the labor market and thereby strengthening workers' bargaining position.
 The IWW profited from this, more than doubling its membership between 1916 and 1917.
 At the same time, the Wobblies fervently denounced the war and mulled calling an anti-war general strike.
-Once America became a combatant, the IWW maintained its anti-war stance, while its bitter rival, the AFL, supported the war.
-It did not, however, launch an anti-war campaign, as it feared the government would crush it if it did and wanted to focus on its economic struggles.
+Once the United States became a combatant, the IWW maintained its anti-war stance, while its bitter rival, the AFL, supported the war; however, it did not launch an anti-war campaign, as it feared the government would crush it if it did, and wanted to focus on its economic struggles.
 The IWW's practical opposition to the war was limited, 95% of eligible IWW members registered for the draft, and most of those drafted served.
 Syndicalists in the Netherlands and Sweden, both neutral countries, criticized the truce socialists entered with their governments in order to shore up national defense.
 The Dutch NAS disowned Cornelissen, one of its founders, for his support for the war.